needMoreCoffeeNow/RightMindMath/topics_md/en_us/which_browser.md

 <p><span style="background-color:#ffffcc">The browser you use to install RMM as a PWA will be the browser that always runs the app.</span></p>

 <p>For computers running Windows or the MacOS you should use either Microsft Edge or Google Chrome browsers.
-Apple, for unknown reasons, does not support the <u>long-ago accepted PWA standard</u> with MacOS Safari.<p>
+Apple, for unknown reasons, does not support the <u>long-ago accepted PWA standard</u> with MacOS Safari.
+(This will change with the upcoming Sonoma release expected Fall 2023.)<p>

 <p>Between Edge &amp; Chrome on a computer, you may prefer Edge.
 Both browsers run the app equally well.
 When presenting the scalable vector graphics RMM uses extensively Edge renders them a bit more crisply than Chrome.</p>